ucan-wg/promise/README.md

 >
 > —[Mark Miller], [Robust Composition]

 A promise is a deferred value that waits on the completion of some function.
 In effect it says "when that function completes, take the output and substitute it here".
 Distributed promises do the same, but unlike the familiar `async/await` of languages like JavaScript, MAY reference any already running computation, even from other programs.
+In effect, this allows a significant reduction in latency, and reduces the requirement that all nodes be online to respond to results and dispatch new invocations.

 This of course requires a global namespace.
 Luckily, [UCAN Invocation] already has [globally-unique identifiers for every Action][ActID].

 ## 1.1 Input Addressing